Quote of the Day

 I watched a video (Figure 2) that shows Rep. Katie Porter (Figure 1) grilling the Director of the Consumer Financial Protection Bureau (CFPB) Kathy Kraninger in regards to the calculation of a payday loan's Annual Percentage Rate (APR).
 This blog post will show how to compute the APR for the payday loan example Rep. Porter attempts to get Ms. Kraninger to compute.
 I am not sure Ms. Kraninger knows exactly what APR is.
 The questioning is a bit uncomfortable because Ms. Kraninger is in no mood for a math exercise and Rep. Porter is not going to give up.
 Ms. Kraninger clearly is uncomfortable, but her discomfort is nothing compared to the discomfort experienced by a payday loan customer.

 This exercise will compute the APR for a Rep. Porter's payday loan example of $200 principal with a $20 origination fee, 10% interest, and 14-day term.
-A finance person should be able to estimate this metric in their sleep.
+A financial expert should be able to estimate this type of metric in their sleep, as well as whether or not Porter will require a debt consolidation service further down the line.

 - APR is a standardized metric that represents the annualized cost of a loan, including fees and interest, to a borrower expressed as a percentage.
 It is not an interest rate because it includes fees and cannot be used to compute payments.
 Because the APR calculation is standardized, it provides a convenient way to compare the relative costs of different loans.